dem-net/DEM.Net/README.md

 # How to run the SampleApp
 (Work in progress)
 SampleApp is a Console App used for test purposes.

+- Use `new GeoTiffService().GenerateReport(DEMDataSet.AW3D30, <bounding box>)` to download only necessary tiles using remote VRT file.

-Use `GeoTiffService.GenerateDirectoryMetadata(samplePath);`to generate metadata files for your GeoTIFF tiles.
+- Use `GeoTiffService.GenerateDirectoryMetadata(samplePath);`to generate metadata files for your GeoTIFF tiles.
 These metadata files will be used as an index when querying Digital Elevation Model data.

+# Next steps

+- Provide a simple sample for getting Height Maps (Unity based samples) and vizualising DEM as 3D meshes
+- Provide a simple sample to drape a line onto a DEM
+- If you have specific needs, let me know (create an issue)

 # Sample data
 GeoTiff from http://www.opentopography.org